In vitro fertilisation: Older patients

-All pregnancies can be risky, but there are greater risk for mothers who are older and are over the age of 40.
+All pregnancies can be risky, but there is a greater risk for mothers who are older and are over the age of 40.
 As people get older, they are more likely to develop conditions such as gestational diabetes and pre-eclampsia.
-If the mother does conceive over the age of 40, their offspring may be of lower birth weight, and more likely to requires intensive care.
+If the mother does conceive over the age of 40, their offspring may be of lower birth weight and more likely to require intensive care.
 Because of this, the increased risk is a sufficient cause for concern.
 The high incidence of caesarean in older patients is commonly regarded as a risk.

 Those conceiving at 40 have a greater risk of gestational hypertension and premature birth.
 The offspring is at risk when being born from older mothers, and the risks associated with being conceived through IVF.